wschaef/goes-architecture/architecture.md

 #### Network Setup

-* **High-Level View:** The network setup will focus on establishing secure and performant connectivity between the on-premise data centers and the GCP VPC, while also providing efficient traffic routing and content delivery.
+* **High-Level View:** The network setup will focus on establishing secure and performant connectivity between the on-premises data centers and the GCP VPC, while also providing efficient traffic routing and content delivery.

 * **Cloud Interconnect:**
-    * **Dedicated Interconnect:** Dedicated Interconnect will be used in each region to provide stable and high-bandwidth (10Gbps or 100Gbps) connectivity between the on-premise data centers and the GCP VPC.
+    * **Dedicated Interconnect:** Dedicated Interconnect will be used in each region to provide stable and high-bandwidth (10Gbps or 100Gbps) connectivity between the on-premises data centers and the GCP VPC.
 This ensures low latency and high throughput for critical workloads.
     * **Redundancy:** Multiple Dedicated Interconnect connections can be established for redundancy and increased availability.

 * **Subnet Design:**